romain-fontugne/BLT/README.md

 # BLT: BGP-update Labeling Tool

-Clarify BGP mess by attaching labels to each BGP update see doc/labels.md for the list of labels.
+Clarify BGP mess by attaching labels to each BGP update see doc/taxonomy.md for the detail of labels.

 In addition to BLT, we developed simple anomaly detector that can catch routing anomaly and show it visibly.